TrudAX/denistrunin-blog/src/posts/performance-sniffing/index.md

 - Run statistics update

 These actions will clear the current cache, and there is a high chance that the problem will disappear, but it will not be resolved.

+**A note about Plan Guides:** ideally you should keep number of custom Plan Guides to minimum(as they may become invalid if you, for example, modify the table structure).
+After you fixed the issue with the plan guide, try to think how this can be avoided by modifying the code(typical solutions - create/update indexes, use **forceliterals** hint in X++, modify the query..)

 ## Dynamics 365 Finance and Operations - cloud version